jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 When you create a new backfill, you can name it, specify the date, as well as the time window. ![[Screenshot 2024-02-07 at 5.07.30 PM.png]]

 This backfill will run the pipeline (7 times here) and change the kwargs so that they align with the execution days indicated here.

+# Deployment with Terraform

+Here we will discuss how to deploy Mage into Google Cloud using Terraform.
+We need the following:
+* Terraform installed on our machine
+* gcloud cli (command line interface)
+* Google Cloud Permissions
+* Mage Terraform templates

+## Google Cloud Permissions
+Here we will make sure we have all the Google Cloud permissions needed for this project.